versioneye/ops_contrib/README.md

 want to use Vagrant and you are interested in running the Docker containers natively on your machine then keep reading.
 The following sections describe how to start, stop and monitor the VersionEye Docker images natively.

+## System requirements

+We recommend a minimum resource configuration of:
+ - 2 vCPUS
+ - 4GB of RAM
+ - 100GB of storage

+This setup will allow you to get VersionEye of the ground successfully.
+It's the equivalent to an [AWS `t2-medium`](https://aws.amazon.com/ec2/instance-types/).
+For more detailed requirements analysis please contact the VersionEye team at `support@versioneye.com`

 ## Network configuration